-Six separate bayonet style lenses can be used on this projector.
+This projector can be used with 3 kinds of optional lenses (sold separately).
+The chart below shows compatible lenses according to the projector model.
 Refer to the information on this page and use a lens suited for the installation environment (screen size and throw distance).
-For installation and replacement of lens units contact your dealer.
+For instructions on mounting the lens, see page 121.